stonefl/stonefl.github.io/_drafts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

 - Add the Dataflow service account from the Service Project, `service-<SERVICE_PROJECT_NUMBER>@dataflow-service-producer-prod.iam.gserviceaccount.com`, to the Shared VPC with the `Compute Network User` role.

-# Setting in Service Project
+# Settings in Service Project

 The following settings might need the roles of `Owner` or `Editor` from the Service Project: